Getting started with Google Earth

 Google Earth is best viewed on a larger screen, but you can still use it on your mobile devices.

-To install Google Earth on your smartphone or tablet, download the free Google Earth app from Google Play (for Android devices) or the App Store (iPhone and iPads).
+To install Google Earth on your smartphone or tablet, download the free Google Earth app from Google Play Store (for Android devices) or the Apple App Store (iPhone and iPads).

 Well done.
-You’ve reached the end of the Getting started with Google Earth activity.
-You've learned that Google Earth is free to use, can be used on supported web browsers and that you need to have Google's Chrome web on your desktop or laptop computer.
+You’ve completed the Getting started with Google Earth activity.
+You've learned that Google Earth is free to use, can be used on supported web browsers and that you need a good Wi-Fi connection to get the most of what it has to offer.

-Next up, we'll show you how you can find your own house in Google Earth, zooming down from space for a bird's eye view of your neighbourhood in the Find yourself on Google Earth! activity.
+Next up, we'll show you how you can find your own home in Google Earth, zooming down from space for a birds eye view of your neighbourhood in the Find yourself on Google Earth! activity.